-Can you tell us a little more about this work, IMAMPM, what is the idea behind it?
+Can you tell us a little more about this work; IMAMPM, what is the idea behind it?

-The work started with the desire to continue a collaborative writing process that the writer Meg Whiteford and I began when we met and worked together on a public signage project in Copenhagen in 2012.
-We experimented with using different online tools, ways we could communicate across the different time zones we lived in.
-There was no initial plan beyond just writing in response to, and in rhythm with, each other, using twitter as a platform to host a daily exchange of words.
+The work started with the desire to continue a collaborative writing process that writer Meg Whiteford and I began when we met and worked together on a public signage project in Copenhagen in 2012.
+We experimented with using different online tools, ways in which we could communicate across the different time zones we lived in.
+There was no initial plan beyond just writing in response to, and in rhythm with, each other, using Twitter as a platform to host a daily exchange of words.
 So this online writing process came first, and then we published it as a GIF, as a way of animating our words and creating a sort of conversation without protagonists.
-Afterwards we published it as a single edition print publication, to test what happened when you held the words in your hands rather than read them on a screen.
+Afterwards we published it as a single edition print publication, to test what happened when you held the words in your hand rather than read them on a screen.

-Why these formats, twitter, GIF and paper print?
+Why these formats, Twitter, GIF, and paper print?

-> How has the specific qualities of twitter as a live medium affected the process, I’m referring mainly to the instant or live aspect and the fact that it’s public – hence the possibility of response or reaction kind of like a live audience.
+> How has the specific qualities of Twitter as a live medium affected the process?
+I’m referring mainly to the instant or live aspect, and the fact that it’s public – hence the possibility of response or reaction, kind of like a live audience.

 In a wider sense, working between different publishing formats is a way of playing with ideas of value and access, how a work is experienced in an endlessly replicated animation format, or a single edition book.
-What’s interesting is the potential for work in these multiple formats to bleed into one other and affect their readings – how can an online viewing be slow and fragile, how can reading a book be fleeting and persistent.
+What’s interesting is the potential for work in these multiple formats to bleed into one another, and affect their readings – how can an online viewing be slow and fragile, how can reading a book be fleeting and persistent?

 The root of the word ‘translate’ is to carry across, and in the carrying, something always gets dropped and lost, and something else is picked up.
 Ideas are fluid things, and publishing across formats reflects that fluidity, revelling in the possibility of how something could be encountered differently, if you just change the context, or the scale, or the materials, or any one of the hundreds of variables involved in publishing a work.